superfeedr/blog.superfeedr.com/_posts/2015-07-01-subscribe-to-popular-rss-feeds.markdown

 author_email_md5: b30ce50678f0e934eaa6697425c59dd7
 js_includes: []
 description: "The web has hundreds of millions of RSS feeds.
 Only a hadful of them is popular and Superfeedr lets you subscribe only to the most popular RSS feeds."
-tags: RSS, tracker, popularity, feed api
+tags: RSS, tracker, popularity, feed api, metadata
 js_includes: [
 "https://raw.githubusercontent.com/remy/polyfills/master/EventSource.js",
 '../scripts/server-sent-events-popular-feeds.js',